 Energy Conservation Savings: Energy conservation saves MU \$8.4 million annually, which is equivalent to \$243 annual reduction in tuition per student.
 Since the program started, the total cumulative cost avoidance has reached \$66.7 million.

-Solar Thermal: A new solar thermal heating system using service at the power plant to preheat boiler water from solar
+Solar Thermal: A new solar thermal heating system using evacuated tube technology was completed and placed into service at the power plant to preheat boiler water from solar energy.

 2015-2019 Plan